scottjue21/PowerBI_Data_Professional_Career_Insights/README.md

 - **Sentiment Gauges**: Gauge visualizations reflect general sentiments about salary satisfaction and work/life balance.

 ## What I Learned
-- **Data Standardization**: The crucial role of cleaning and standardizing data to facilitate effective analysis.
+- **Data Standardization**: The importance of standardizing free-entry fields became evident as it greatly simplified the analysis, especially for job roles, countries, industries, and programming languages.
+This step helped in avoiding the complexities associated with diverse textual data, enabling more straightforward aggregations and comparisons.
 - **Advanced DAX Application**: Gained proficiency in DAX for running sophisticated calculations across large datasets.
-- **Visual Storytelling**: Enhanced skills in using visual elements to narrate data stories compellingly and understandably.
+- **Visual Storytelling**: Enhanced skills in using visual elements to narrate data stories compellingly and understandably in order to engage with different stakeholder through data-driven storytelling.

 ## Conclusion
 ### Insights